• Skip to primary navigation

 Some may find that a steak cooked on the grill has slightly more smoky flavor while others may enjoy a steak cooked on a cast iron skillet for its crispy exterior and perfectly even heat distribution.

-At the end of the day, both methods can produce delicious dishes that will leave your friends and family in awe.
+Both methods can produce delicious dishes that will leave your friends and family in awe.

 No matter what you decide to choose, learning about proper seasoning techniques as well as heating your pan or grill correctly before adding any ingredients can help you take your culinary skills to new levels.